Protections for public officials

 establish any protections available under the PID Act.

-If the ICAC determines that the matter raised should be treated as a public
+If the ICAC determines that the matter raised should be treated as a voluntary public

 the information provided or may decide, in appropriate circumstances, to refer